2009 Lakewood shooting: Shooting

-Sergeant Mark Renninger and Officer Tina Griswold were targeted first; they were both shot in the head and killed almost instantly while they still remained seated.
-In the aftermath, it was revealed that the four officers had hardly any time to react to the violent surprise attack; the shooting was considered an ambush.
+Officer Tina Griswold and Sergeant Mark Renninger were first; they were both shot in the head and killed instantly while they still remained seated.
+In the aftermath, it was revealed that the four officers had hardly any time to react to the violent attack; the shooting was considered an ambush.
 Officer Ronald Owens was fatally shot in the neck as he stood up attempting to draw his weapon.
-Clemmons then fired upon officer Greg Richards, striking him in the head.
-Before officer Richards succumbed to his mortal head wound, he was able to draw his weapon and return fire.
-Officer Richard's bullet struck Clemmons in the abdomen.
-A wounded and bleeding Clemmons stole the dying officer Richard's Glock .40 S&W service weapon.
+Clemmons then fired upon Officer Greg Richards, striking him in the head.
+Before Richards succumbed to his mortal head wound, he was able to draw his weapon and return fire.
+Richards' bullet struck Clemmons in the abdomen.
+A wounded and bleeding Clemmons stole the dying Richards' Glock .40 S&W service weapon.

 Clemmons fled the scene, stepping over the slain officers and leaving behind a trail of blood and DNA evidence.
-Investigators later utilized the DNA evidence left behind, among other pieces of evidence, including the shop's recorded video surveillance footage and eye witness testimony to undoubtedly link Maurice Clemmons to the murders.
+Investigators later utilized the DNA evidence left behind, among other pieces of evidence, including the shop's recorded video surveillance footage and eye witness testimony to undoubtedly link Clemmons to the murders.

-Shortly after the shooting, Clemmons was observed exiting the coffee shop, jogging down the block, and entering through the passenger side door of a white pickup truck parked a short distance from the Forza coffee shop.
-The getaway vehicle quickly sped away from the scene and was presumably driven by Clemmons's accomplice, Dorcus Allen.
+Shortly after the shooting, Clemmons was observed exiting the coffee shop, jogging down the block, and entering through the passenger side door of a white pickup truck parked a short distance from the coffee shop.
+The getaway vehicle quickly sped away from the scene and was presumably driven by Clemmons' accomplice, Dorcus Allen.

 Investigators stated that the murders were an attack against police officers in general, since none of the four officers had ever dealt personally with Clemmons.
 None of the officers were individually targeted as Clemmons shot at all four officers indiscriminately.
 Robbery was quickly ruled out as a motive as Clemmons stole a single service weapon from one of the four officers, but it was believed he did so as a means to further commit later attacks against other members of law enforcement.
-In the aftermath of the November 29th attack, criminal profilers revealed Clemmons's modus operandi was to simply kill as many police officers as he could and it was believed Clemmons planned and intended to violently target more officers in the days following the initial Lakewood shooting.
+In the aftermath of the November 29th attack, criminal profilers revealed Clemmons' modus operandi was to simply kill as many police officers as he could and it was believed Clemmons planned and intended to violently target more officers in the days following the initial Lakewood shooting.
 Allen later told detectives he stopped at an intersection and abandoned Clemmons and the truck, claiming he "wanted of no part of this".
 But, police found no evidence Allen had abandoned the vehicle.